 Marijuana withdrawal symptoms include restlessness, insomnia, depression, and symptoms can start as early as 24 hoursLast updated: June 1, 2018

-It is possible to become dependent on marijuana without becoming addicted, but typically, showing symptoms of withdrawal is indicative of marijuana use disorder.
-THC attaches to cannabinoid receptors which help communicate various brain functions such as problem solving and learning new skills.
+It is possible to become dependent on marijuana without becoming addicted, but typically, showing symptoms of withdrawal is indicative of cannabis use disorder.
+THC attaches to endocannabinoid receptors, which effect various brain functions such as problem solving and learning new skills.
 When these processes are interrupted by THC with repeated use, it becomes harder for the brain to recalibrate these functions.

-Withdrawal symptoms can start as early as 24 hours since the last dose, however depending on your level of dependency, symptoms may not begin until 3 days out.
+Withdrawal symptoms can start as early as 24 hours since last use.
+Depending on your level of dependence, symptoms may not begin until 3 days out.

 Marijuana Withdrawal Symptoms

-Withdrawal symptoms’ severity will be highly dependent on how long the person used for, what means they consumed (smoked/ingested), and the amount.
+Withdrawal symptom severity depends on how long the person used for, what means they consumed (smoked/ingested), and the amount ingested.
 Marijuana withdrawal symptoms typically start 1-3 days from the last dose.
 This is also when symptoms are at their peak.